Orange (fruit): Etymology

 The word "orange" has its etymological roots in the Dravidian language family of South India.
 From there, the word passed to Sanskrit नारङ्ग (nāraṅga), meaning 'orange tree'.
 The Sanskrit word reached European languages through Persian نارنگ (nārang) and its Arabic derivative نارنج (nāranj).
 The word entered Late Middle English in the 14th century via Old French pomme d'orenge.
 Other forms include Old Provençal auranja, Italian arancia, formerly narancia.
 In several languages, the initial n present in earlier forms of the word dropped off because it may have been mistaken as part of an indefinite article ending in an n sound.
 In French, for example, une norenge may have been heard as une orenge.
 This linguistic change is called juncture loss.
-The color was named after the fruit, with the first recorded use of orange as a color name in English in 1512.
+The colour was named after the fruit, with the first recorded use of orange as a colour name in English in 1512.